Lit Camp

 Lit Camp exists to help writers hone their craft, navigate the world of publishing, and find community.

-Our Lit Nights events, held at our co-working space in San Francisco, give emerging writers the opportunity to read their work in front of an audience.
+Our Lit Nights events, held at our co-working spaces give emerging writers the opportunity to read their work in front of an audience.

 Our in-person and online classes, taught by published writers and experienced instructors, help writers develop their craft.

-And our retreats, held at some of the most secluded and beautiful locations in Northern California give writers the time and space they need to write
+And our retreats, held at some of the most secluded and beautiful locations in the world give writers the time and space they need to focus on their project.

 Our history